GriffinPlus/dotnet-libs-common/README.md

 The library is entirely written in C# using .NET Standard 2.0.

-More specific builds for .NET Standard 2.1, .NET Framework 4.8, .NET Core 3.1, .NET 5.0, .NET 6.0 and .NET 7.0 minimize dependencies to framework components and provide optimizations for the different frameworks.
+More specific builds for .NET Standard 2.1, .NET Framework 4.8, .NET 5.0, .NET 6.0 and .NET 7.0 minimize dependencies to framework components and provide optimizations for the different frameworks.

 Therefore it should work on the following platforms (or higher):